MartijnDingemans/delayed_reactant_labeling/docs/source/optimize.rst

 4. Save the intermediate results
 5. It will than repeat 1-4 until with different rate constants until the error no longer improves and the rate constants have converged to a stable value or the maximum number of iterations has been reached.
 The method, that is used to find the next guess, is the `Nelder-Mead <https://docs.scipy.org/doc/scipy/reference/optimize.minimize-neldermead.html>`_ algorithm with adaptive parameters.

-The :class:`RateConstantOptimizerTemplate` is an abstract base class which has implemented the numbered steps above.
+The :class:`optimize.RateConstantOptimizerTemplate` is an abstract base class which has implemented the numbered steps above.
 However, the user must define the error functions and the exact methodology of creating a prediction.
 The definition of the error functions consists out of two parts.
 First the data (either experimental or predicted) must be converted to a curve of interest, such as: :math:`A / (A + A_{labeled})`.
 Subsequently a ``metric`` wil be used to evaluate the